Perpetual vs Periodic Inventory Systems: Differences and Which Is Best

 Most businesses would love to have updated inventory and COGS balances provided with a perpetual inventory system.
 However, constraints like difficulty in maintaining records and the need for powerful accounting software hinder some small businesses from using the perpetual inventory system.
-As discussed below, the accounting in a periodic inventory system is far simpler than a perpetual inventory system.
+As discussed below, accounting in a periodic inventory system is far simpler than in a perpetual inventory system.

 Perpetual | Periodic | |